dotnetjunkie/blog/content/posts/meanwhile-on-the-query-side-of-my-architecture.md

 }
 {{< / highlight >}}

 Wow!!
 That’s a lot of code for a class that only has three different queries that it needs to execute.
 This is in part due to the verbosity of the C# language.
-A workaround (besides switching to another language) would be to use a T4 template that generates the constructor in a new partial class.
-This would leave us with just the three lines defining the private fields.
-The generic typing would still be a bit verbose, but with C# there's nothing much we can do about that.
+Besides switching to another language, with C# there's nothing much we can do about that.

 So how do we fix the problem of having to inject too many `IQueryHandler`s?
-As always, with an extra layer of indirection :-).
-We create a Mediator that sits between the consumers and the query handlers:
+As always, with [an extra layer of indirection](https://en.wikipedia.org/wiki/Fundamental_theorem_of_software_engineering).
+We create a [Mediator](https://en.wikipedia.org/wiki/Mediator_pattern) that sits between the consumers and the query handlers:

 {{< highlight csharp >}}
 public interface IQueryProcessor